QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 In all of these cases, the ``abs`` function has specialized code depending on the type passed in

-To do this, you need to specify different **methods** of the function which operate on a particular set of types
+To do this, a function specifies different **methods** which operate on a particular set of types

 Unlike most cases we have seen before, this requires a type annotation